alexander-kang/tauri-dtl/README.txt

 here that even though it would seem like the operation would only copy your selected file/directory to Bodeen system 1, that is actually not the case.
 Behind the scenes, the GUI will parse your input and figure out that you want your selected file/directory to end up at
 "c$\Users\wsadmin\Downloads" on all the machines in the lab(s) you selected.

+Settings:
+The default behavior of the tool when copying files over when there's already a pre-existing file in the destination of the same name and extension is simply to skip the pre-existing file and not copy the new one over.
+In other words, if you try to copy "test.txt" from src into a dst with a pre-existing "test.txt", the operation won't happen and the "test.txt" that was already on dst will stay.
+It's worth noting that this will go into the log as a successful operation as this is the expected behavior of the tool, not an error.
+The user may elect to override this default behavior and overwrite pre-existing files of the same name by checking the box labeled "Overwrite existing files of same name".
 -------------------------------------------------------------------------------------------------------------------------------------------
 Continuing on: